-A classic Israeli grillhouse where they throw 15 salads and dips on the table before you even order your main dish.
+A classic Israeli grill house where they place 15 salads and dips on the table before you even get a chance to choose your main dish.
 Meat is the centerpiece of the meal, but vegetarians can easily be satisfied from the abundant salads and pita that are included as a starter.

 Abraxas North - Lilienblum Street 40

 Chef Eyal Shani's gourmet restaurant take on modern Israeli fare, like his now famous whole-roasted cauliflower served on a piece of paper on the table, no plates!
 This is our favorite for experiencing the best direction of how Israelis are using local ingredients yet keeping the style rustic.
 Slight "warning" - service is hit or miss.